Laage: Recent history

 In the 1920s, new residential buildings were built, among others in the Paul-Lüth-Straße, the St. -Jürgen-Straße, Goethestraße and Breesener Straße.
 The sewerage system was also further expanded.

 On May 1, 1945, the Red Army invaded Laage.
 The day before, local Social Democrats had dismantled the tank barriers erected for the defense.
 The acting mayor, Otto Thode, met the Soviet troops and prevented destruction in Laage.

-Shortly after the invasion of the Red Army, on 2 May 1945, the well-known architect :de:Paul Korff took his own life together with his wife.
+Shortly after the invasion of the Red Army, on 2 May 1945, the well-known architect Paul Korff took his own life together with his wife.
 Otto Thode also chose suicide with his wife and daughter on that day.
 They were buried in communal graves at the Laager Cemetery.

 After the Second World War, the number of inhabitants doubled due to the influx of refugees.

 At the end of 1945 and the beginning of 1946, ten young people (aged 16 and over) were arrested by the Soviet secret service NKVD and sentenced by a military tribunal to heavy prison terms for “hostile attitudes towards Communism and the Red Army”.
 Seven of them died in the Soviet special camp Sachsenhausen.
 The group was rehabilitated in 1993 by the Prosecutor General's Office of the Russian Federation.

 The milk sugar factory resumed production in 1946.
 Agricultural production cooperatives were established around 1950, and the Volkseigenes Gut was important.
 An outdoor swimming pool was built and in 1967 a second school was built on the new sports ground.
 The Breesener Straße Hospital became a rural ambulatory.

 Around 1980, the military airfield was built.
 The Fighter Bomber Squadron 77 and the Marine Squadron 28 of the National People's Army (NVA) had been stationed at this military airfield since 1984 with Sukhoi Su-22 aircraft until the dissolution of the NVA.
 From 1979 to 1988, the Kronskamp residential area was built with 850 apartments in Large panel system-building, among other things for the soldiers stationed in Laage.
 A third school also had to be built.